 We recognise that Adoption support and Intermediary work are often conducted when families are at their most vulnerable and our professionals are trained to take this vulnerability into consideration.
 Every effort will be made to put those working with us at their ease and they will be given re-assurance on the process and progress of their case at all times.

-We also value feedback from our Service Users and both positive and negative.
-Feedback is considered pivotal to developing our practice.
+We also value feedback from our Service Users and both positive and negative feedback are considered as very important to developing our practice.

 How Will We Take Care of Service Users Who Have a Complaint?

 Please entitle your email ‘COMPLAINT’.
-I will acknowledge receipt of your complaint and give you a time frame for attention to the problem.
-I may get back to you so that we fully understand the problem.
-A full record of your concerns will be made at this time and I will then give you a further timeframe in which I can resolve the problem.
+I will acknowledge receipt of your complaint and may get back to you so that we fully understand the problem.
+A full record of your concerns will be made at this time and I will then give you a timeframe in which I can resolve the problem.

-Making a complaint will not prejudice your work with us but it may, on occasion, be appropriate to appoint an alternative service for you if the complaint remains outstanding and we cannot resolve the matter to a satisfactory degree.
+Making a complaint will not prejudice your work with us but it may, on occasion, be appropriate to appoint an alternative service for you if the complaint remains outstanding.

 If we cannot resolve a complaint with you or the complaint is of a serious nature that cannot be discussed with us then it is important that you contact the Registration Authority who will want to hear from you.